What happens when the one you love isn’t your dream guy? Well, there might be The One, but then there’s also the one you actually marry.

 We’ve talked about things.
 We’ve communicated our goals and what we want.
 And, most importantly, we’re on the same page.

 We are best friends.
-We can trust each other.
-We have the same purpose and goals in life and want to be teammates in pursuing those goals.
-We work well together and balance each other.
-We love and forgive each other when it’s hard and when the other person messes up.
+We can trust each other, we have the same purpose and goals in life and want to be teammates in pursuing those goals, work well together and balance each other.
+Love and forgiveness is at the core of our relationship, even when it’s hard and when the other person messes up.
 We’re together because Andrew sees my heart and that’s what he wants to be with, and I see his amazing heart and I’m so lucky to have found it.
 He is one of the best people I have ever met.

 His character is incredible and amazing, which is more important than if he wears joggers or not.
 You get to figure out what are deal-breakers and what are not.

 Andrew does not have the personality I would have chosen; we are complete opposites and don’t understand each other easily.
+He is not what I imagined my dream guy would be, but I love him.
 It took and still takes a lot of communication and work.
 But I have learned to love and appreciate, and even sometimes need, his differences.
 Who Andrew is as a person and will be as a husband and father one day, is a deal-maker over and over again.

 Our love is so much better and even more romantic than the movies, because it is real.
 Andrew has shown me love in deeper ways than Hollywood movies do or what I imagined in my daydreams.
 We’ve loved each other even when it’s hard, which makes our relationship even better and stronger.